Terms Glossary

 Ballot Measure

-Definition and meaning of ballot measure: A ballot measure is a proposed law put before voters to decide on its passage or rejection.
-It is a direct democracy mechanism that allows citizens to have a say in the laws that govern them, outside of the often-limited options of the two-party system.
-Ballot measures can range from simple questions, such as whether to raise taxes, to more complicated ones like changing the voting system.
+Definition and meaning of ballot measure: A ballot measure is a law, issue, or topic that is put on a ballot for voters to vote on its passage or rejection.
+Ballot measures can range from simple questions, such as whether to raise taxes, to more complicated questions like changing the voting system.
 Examples of ballot measures include the passage of a new law, the repeal of an existing law, the creation of a new tax, or the amendment of an existing law.
-The ballot measure process is often used to bypass the two-party system when other methods fail.
-In states like California and Washington, ballot measures have been used to pass laws that both parties refused to act on, such as an increase in the minimum wage.
-Ballot measures have also been used to overturn laws that have been actively fought by both parties, such as abortion restrictions.
-This makes the ballot measure a powerful tool for reform-minded citizens who wish to challenge the status quo.

 Ballot Order